-- It was an exam of 1 hour 50 min with 51 questions and you need 70% to pass.
+- It was an exam of 1 hour 50 min with 51 questions and I needed 70% to pass.

 - I felt a bit stressed cause the length of the questions were a lot and it took me a while to understand the context before answering the questions.
 51 questions in 110 minutes ie around 2 min for each question isnt easy !

 - It took me 55 minutes to complete 25 questions.
 Very different from the above practice tests.

 - There werent many theoretical questions.
 The exam had a lot of practical questions in which I was given a scenario and expected to recommend a solution or answer a point to show that I understood it well.
 So definitely not something I could complete in a jiffy.